nontan-rh/proction/docs/introduction.md

 Function-style routines are very easy to use.
 Proction lets you compose subroutines in this form.

-### Indirection and style conversion
+### Indirection and Style Conversion

-Proction uses indirect routines and provides tools for creating indirect procedures and converting indirect procedures into indirect functions.
+Proction uses indirect routines and provides tools for creating indirect procedures and converting them into indirect functions.
 Indirect routines take and return indirect handles instead of the actual objects.
 The signature looks like this:

 ```ts